Cold weather pet safety tips

 - Loss of consciousness

-Though it’s important to pay attention to these things, you shouldn’t wait to see the first signs of discomfort to call your walk quits.
+It’s important to pay attention to these warning signs, but you shouldn’t wait to see the first signs of discomfort to call your walk quits.
 If you think it’s too cold for you, then it’s too cold for your dog.

-While maintaining your dog’s exercise requirements during the winter is important, when conditions are especially cold, it’s a good idea to cut your walk short and supplement your pet’s exercise with some indoor activities for dogs.
+While maintaining your dog’s exercise requirements during the winter is important, when conditions are especially cold, it’s a good idea to cut your walk short and supplement your pet’s exercise with some indoor activities.

 Dogs outside

 When the temperature drops below freezing, pets should not be left outside for extended periods.
 Cats, short-coated dogs and puppies are particularly vulnerable in cold temperatures.
-Keep cats indoors and protect your dogs from frostbite or hypothermia by taking them outside for short periods during cold weather.
+Keep cats indoors and protect your dogs from frostbite and hypothermia by limiting outdoor time to short periods during cold weather.

 Consider slipping your short-coated dog or puppy into a comfortable dog sweater or coat as an extra layer of warmth.
 Never shave your dog down to the skin in winter, as a longer coat will provide more warmth.
-As well, when bathing your dog during winter months, ensure he is completely dry before taking him outside.
+When bathing your dog during winter months, ensure they are completely dry before taking them outside.

 Take pet precautions